Posts tagged dreaming

 1. Dream Help

-Having someone to support, expand, mull over and tweak your dream is essential.
+Having someone to support, expand, mull over, and tweak your dream is essential.
 We all need at least one dream buddy to share our journey with.
 My dreaming partner was my wonderful husband, Steve.
 He encouraged me to own the dream and not limit my thinking.

 2. Letting Go Help

 In preparation for my new space, I needed to review and edit my office contents.
 Letting go of some physical items was part of this process.
-As a professional organizer, I’m good at asking others those classic letting go questions like, “Do you want it?” or“When was the last time you used it?” or “Is it worth the real estate, energy and maintenance?”
+As a professional organizer, I’m good at asking others those classic letting go questions like, “Do you want it?” or “When was the last time you used it?” or “Is it worth the real estate, energy, and maintenance?”
 However, I found it helpful when someone else (such as my husband or daughter) posed the questions to me.
 Hearing the questions out loud by an objective person helped me be more decisive and enabled me to let go of the unessential.

 3. Design Help

-Putting specifics to my dream meant that I first needed to understand how I wanted my office space to look and feel.
-Words at the top of the list included purple, sparkly, organized, happy, fun, spacious, and calm.
-I perused my Pinterest boards (particularly Oh, So Luscious Color!, Oh, So Colorful Spaces!, and Oh, So Organized Office!) for visual inspiration.
-My husband listened to my ideas, incorporated them into the design, made best use of the space, created lovely three-dimensional drawings, and helped me select materials and colors.
-When everything was installed, the family agreed that it was truly a “Linda space.”
+For visual inspiration, I perused my Pinterest boards (mainly Oh, So Luscious Color!, Oh, So Colorful Spaces!, and Oh, So Organized Office!).
+My husband listened to my ideas, incorporated them into the design, made the best use of the space, created lovely three-dimensional drawings, and helped me select materials and colors.

 4. Heavy Lifting Help